owulveryck/blog/content/post/linearregression.md

 * sunday the 24th: it was cloudy: 150 petits Pains

 Here, the baker thinks that its production must be a function of the weather and the calendar; therefore those are the two features.
-What ML propose is to tell the baker how many petits pains he should make __knowing__ that it will be a special day (father's day) and that it will be partially sunny...
+What ML propose is to tell the baker how many "petits pains" he should make __knowing__ that it is a special day (father's day) and that it is partially sunny...

 Back in the context of this post, the goal of the regression would be to find a mathematical function that will tell me the effort needed for any value, and doing this on the simple basis of the training set I have.